Josh Rojas Preview, Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- Rangers pitchers combine to give up 194 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Rangers pitchers combine to give up 197 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- His most recent appearance was on Sunday against the Seattle Mariners, when the right-hander tossed five innings, surrendering five earned runs while allowing six hits.
+- The left-hander last appeared in relief on Friday, when he threw one scoreless inning against the Seattle Mariners without surrendering a hit.

-- The 33-year-old has amassed an ERA of 3.26, with 8.1 strikeouts per nine innings, in 24 games this season.
-Opponents are hitting .221 against him.
+- In 33 games this season, the 32-year-old has put up an ERA of 4.28, with 9.4 strikeouts per nine innings.
+Opponents are batting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.